Health Insurance From an Employer

 Health Insurance Marketplaces

-Starting October 1, 2013, a new Health Insurance Marketplace (Marketplace) became available in every state where individuals and families can buy health insurance.
-Coverage purchased in the Marketplace will be effective as early as January 1, 2014.
+A Health Insurance Marketplace (Marketplace) is available in every state where individuals and families can buy health insurance.

 People who meet certain income requirements and who do not qualify for affordable job-based health coverage (or certain other types of coverage) are able to get financial help paying for a plan purchased in the Marketplace.